“Me, measuring brand awareness?”, you might be thinking, “don’t I need a big research agency to do that?”

 1. Run regular brand awareness surveys

-Surveys are one of the best ways to measure your brand awareness.
-Simply select your target group—aka the people who you most want to be aware of your brand—and ask away.
+Surveys are one of the most reliable ways to measure brand awareness because they give you direct input from your target audience.
+Simply select your target group – aka the people who you most want to be aware of your brand – and ask structured questions that uncover both awareness and perception.

-For measuring brand awareness specifically, online surveys to consumers (rather than just your existing customers) are your best bet.
+For measuring brand awareness specifically, online surveys to consumers (rather than just your existing customers) are your best bet, as they reflect true market-level awareness.

-Running brand tracking and brand perception surveys over time will reveal those crucial fluctuations in knowledge and appreciation of your brand, allowing you to spot trends and act before they become issues.
+Running brand tracking and brand perception surveys over time will reveal fluctuations in familiarity, understanding and sentiment.
+This allows you to spot trends early and act before they become bigger issues.

-It’s important to have a clear strategy in mind when creating a brand awareness survey—are you assessing unprompted brand recognition or brand recall?
+It’s important to have a clear strategy when creating a brand awareness survey.
+Decide whether you’re measuring unprompted recall, prompted awareness or deeper brand understanding, and align your questions accordingly.

 Attest’s data shows clear changes across consumer perception and awareness.
 We get rich, insightful data on a regular basis, which means we can get on with building the strategies and campaigns we know will work.